cvxgrp/cvxrisk/README.md

 The volatilities of the idiosyncratic returns $\epsilon_i$ are computed as the standard deviation of the residuals of the linear regression.
 The factor covariance matrix $\Sigma_f$ may even be diagonal in this case as the factors are orthogonal.

+We expose a method to compute the first $k$ principal components.

 ### cvar